ss8319/BrainIAC/README.md

 ## Overview

 This repository provides the model and implementation details for BrainIAC, a vision foundation model for generalized Brain MRI analysis.
-BrainIAC has been trianed using SimCLR on 32,000 brian MR scans.
+BrainIAC has been trained using SimCLR on 32,000 brain MR scans.
 The foundation model has been downstream validated across 6 different tasks with wide ranging endpoint difficulties -
 - MR Sequence Classification
 - Brain age prediction
 - IDH Mutation classification (IDH Mutant Vs Wildtype)